Instant Mathura Peda

 -

-Add sweetness and flavor: Mix in powdered sugar and cardamom powder.
+Add sweetness and flavor: Mix in powdered sugar .
 Combine well until evenly mixed.

 -

 Shape: Take small portions of the mixture and shape into round pedas.
-Flatten lightly with your fingers.
+Flatten lightly with your fingers if you like that shape.

 -